AmirShkolnik/DivingCenter/README_v.0.1.md

 5. **Open a Terminal or Command Prompt**: In your code editor or operating system, open a terminal or command prompt window.
 This will allow you to execute Git commands.

-6. **Navigate to Your Desired Directory**: Using the terminal or command prompt, navigate to the directory or folder where you want to clone the "Cups of Joy" repository.
+6. **Navigate to Your Desired Directory**: Using the terminal or command prompt, navigate to the directory or folder where you want to clone the "Diving Center" repository.
 You can use the `cd` command followed by the path to change directories.

 7. **Execute the Clone Command**: Once you're in the desired directory, execute the following Git command, replacing `<repository_url>` with the URL you copied earlier: